ccao-data/data-architecture/dbt/README.md

 See the [`iasworld_pardat_class_in_ccao_class_dict`
 test](https://github.com/ccao-data/data-architecture/blob/bd4bc1769fe33fdba1dbe827791b5c41389cf6ec/dbt/models/iasworld/schema/iasworld.pardat.yml#L78-L96)
 for an example of a test that sets these attributes.
+TODO: Example of notifs

 Due to the similarity of parameters defined on iasWorld data tests, we make extensive use of YAML anchors and aliases to define symbols for commonly-used values.